 The Carbunup River has very good water quality and contributes comparatively low nutrient loads to Geographe Bay relative to other sub-catchments.
 The high phosphorus retention index (PRI) of the soils in the catchment combined with vegetation in the riparian zone contribute to this good water quality.

-Fertiliser from beef and dairy grazing contribute the largest proportion of the phosphorus and nitrogen loads to the Carbunup River.
-Point sources (from dairy sheds) and a small number of horticulture farms are also significant contributors of both nitrogen and phosphorus.
+Fertiliser from beef grazing contributes the largest proportion of the phosphorus and nitrogen loads to the Carbunup River.
+Dairy shed effluent, horticulture and rural living are also significant contributors of both nitrogen and phosphorus.

-Image: The nutrient loads in the Carbunup River are sourced from a diversity of agricultural land uses
+The nutrient loads in the Carbunup River are sourced from a diversity of agricultural land uses.

 Since 2009 programs led by GeoCatch and partners have focussed on reducing protecting and enhancing native vegetation along the river.
 Key achievements between 2009 and 2015 include:

 Thirteen landholders undertook soil testing and nutrient mapping to inform fertiliser decisions, assisting farmers to use only the phosphorous needed for the pasture growth required.